billmats96/Parallel-and-Distributed-Systems/README.md

 * **Project 2:** K Nearest Neighbours (KNN) - OpenMPI, Hybrid
 * **Project 3:** Meanshift - CUDA, Hybrid
 * **Project 4:** Non Local Means - CUDA, Hybrid

-## Reports and Evaluation Method
-In each project there is a pdf report (in Greek) which describes the whole approach.
-Evaluation is based on performance (execution time, memory consumption) and the proof of correctness of parallel implementation.